ton/PLYbench/README.md

 # PLYbench

-This project provides a command-line application that benchmarks parsing various 3D PLY models using different PLY parsing libraries.
+This project provides a command-line application that benchmarks parsing and writing of PLY model data using different PLY parsing libraries.
 The benchmarks all populate a similar triangle mesh data structure.
 The benchmark tool uses Google Benchmark to ensure a proper benchmark approach is taken.

 ## Introduction